altermo/ultimate-autopair.nvim/README.md

 For development version, check out [development](https://github.com/altermo/ultimate-autopair.nvim/tree/development)\
 Requires **neovim 0.9** (for older versions of neovim, check previous versions of plugin)\
-For many features, including string filtering, requires **treesitter**.
+For many features, including string filtering, requires **treesitter**.\
+:exclamation: If your coming  from `v0.5.3` and want to update: remove the plugin totally and reinstall:

 For new users, check out starter documentation (`:help ultimate-autopair`)
 ## changelog of version 0.6.0